 Texas Minimum Wage 2024

-A Texas state flag waving in the wind.
+Texas State flag in the wind.

 What Is the Minimum Wage in Texas?